African American Shoemakers and Shoe Repairers in Lexington, KY Prior to 1900

 - Isaac Johnson was a shoe repairer on Georgetown Street, 3rd house north of King.
 He is listed in William's Lexington City Directory 1881-82.

-- Charles Skillman (1844-1888) made shoes at his home, 144 Lower Street.
-Born in Kentucky, he was the husband of Emma Skillman b.
-1850 in KY.
+- Charles Skillman (1844-1888) made shoes at his home at 144 Lower Street.
+Born in Kentucky, he was the husband of Emma Skillman (b.
+1850 in KY).
 Charles Skillman is listed in William's Lexington City Directory 1881-82.

 - Charles Taylor and Charles A. Thomas (b.
 1862) were both shoemakers at 138 N. Limestone.
-Charles Thomas was born in Kentucky, the son of Emma Thompson, and the brother of shoemaker John Thomas.
-Thomas and Taylor are listed separately in William's Lexington City Directory 1881-82, but with the same address.
+Charles Thomas was born in Kentucky, the son of Emma Thompson and the brother of shoemaker John Thomas.
+Thomas and Taylor are listed separately in William's Lexington City Directory 1881-82 but with the same address.

-Shoe makers in Lexington, listed in the 1880 U.S. Federal Census:
+Shoe makers in Lexington listed in the 1880 U.S. Federal Census:

 - Gable Carr (b.
-1804) shoemaker, the husband of Matilda Carr.
+1804) was a shoemaker and the husband of Matilda Carr.

 - Albert Diggs (b.
-1854), Sanders Diggs (1855-1898), and Edmund Diggs (1857-1912), all born in Kentucky, and the sons of Brooks and Emily Carter Diggs.
+1854), Sanders Diggs (1855-1898), and Edmund Diggs (1857-1912), the sons of Brooks and Emily Carter Diggs, were all born in Kentucky.
 The family of nine lived in Brucetown.
-Brooks and his sons were all shoe makers.
+Brooks and his sons were all shoemakers.

 - Jack Stopher (b.
 1845) was the husband of Minnie Stopher (b.
 1850).
-The family of five were all born in Kentucky, and lived in Kinkeadtown.
+The family of five were all born in Kentucky and lived in Kinkeadtown.

 - John Thomas (b.
-1857) listed above.
+1857) is listed above.

-Shoe makers listed in the Directory of African Americans in Lexington, Kentucky, 1893 by D. Y. Wilkinson:
+Shoemakers listed in the Directory of African Americans in Lexington, Kentucky, 1893, by D. Y. Wilkinson:

 - Isaiah Graves at 29 Ballard Street.